JvanKatwijk/qt-dab/README.md

 As  said, the progress bars disappeared:  indicators tell whether or not the steps in the transformation from raw data to audio are successfull.
 Essentially, if all indicators are green there should be sound.

+The window contains two buttons
+ * the button labeled **AAC/MP2** when touched, asks for a filename where the AAC or MP2 (depending on the type of DAB service) is stored;
+ * the button labeled **WAV** when touched asks for a filename where the resulting audio (PCM) is stored.

 The buttons
 ---------------------------------------------------------------------------